 Will my family be notified if I am sick or hospitalized?

 Under normal circumstances, you are expected to keep family members informed of your illnesses.
 However, the Office of Student Life will notify your family in the event of serious illness or accident that requires extensive treatment or hospitalization.

 Do you transport ill students to local area hospitals?

 Transportation has been arranged with a local cab company to transport students to local medical services for routine matters.
 Students needing this service can pick up a voucher from a Student Life Assistant Director or MCPD for no fee.
 For emergency and serious medical issues transportation is done by calling for an ambulance.

 Is there a bank on campus?
 What about an ATM machine?

-There is an ATM machine located on campus at The Gathering Place and at Chlapaty Café.
+There is an ATM machine located on campus in the Library.
 Marietta has several banks within a five-minute walking distance from campus.

 Will my parents know about any discipline situations?

 Under our Parental Notification policy, parents of dependent students will be notified about behavioral problems upon serious violation of the College Creed or College Housing Policy.
 Your parents will be notified immediately if you are at risk of being removed from College Housing or from the College.
 The Dean of Student Life reserves the right to notify parents at any time when in the best interest of the student.